 Applicants who do not meet the minimum criteria will not be considered for admission.
 The Admissions Committee reserves the right to use its judgment with respect to individual cases.
 Applicants who have extenuating circumstances may submit a letter requesting special consideration to the Admissions Committee with supporting documentation.
 Such applicants must have completed the preprofessional requirements.
+Applicants seeking special consideration must contact the School of Dentistry Admissions Office prior to submitting their request for a Request for Special Consideration form.
 Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.